meditationSHIFT

 • I am repeating the manta (silently, to myself), my attention is focused on it.

-• I become aware of a thought about something I need to do later today (another way to say this is, my attention has moved from the mantra and is caught up in thought; I become aware of this).
+• I become aware of a thought about something I need to do later today (another way to say this is, my attention has moved from the mantra and is caught up in thought; I become aware of this happening).

 • I am now observing the thought, and return my attention back to the mantra.
 I continue repeating it.